Xywav™ (calcium, magnesium, potassium, and sodium oxybates)

 The most common side effects of Xywav in children include:1

 - Headache or dizziness

 - Decreased appetite or weight loss

 These are not all the possible side effects of Xywav.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Xywav.
+Talk to your doctor about what to expect when taking Xywav.
+You also should call your doctor if you have any changes that concern you when taking Xywav.